leangen/graphql-spqr-samples/README.md

 Example queries can be found in javadoc for query methods

-For an elaborate introspection query you might want to use this:
+For an elaborate introspection query you might want to use this (if you use it on default URL from Sangria example it will take a very long time, as that's a big schema):
 ```graphql
 query IntrospectionQuery {
     __schema {